 A study of the major genres of Hispanic literature through close analyses of selected masterpieces.
 This class prepares the student for more advanced studies in literary and cultural studies.

 A panoramic survey of the literature of the Americas.
 The texts studied in the course reflect literary developments up to the present.
-Works to be discussed illustrates cultural elements that are evidenced in today's society.
-Latino Literature written in the United States may also be included.
+Works to be discussed illustrate cultural elements that are evidenced in today's society.
+Latine Literature written in the United States may also be included.

 A panoramic survey of Spanish literature from the early modern period to the present.
 Works to be discussed illustrate cultural, political, and social issues critical in the development of Spanish literature.
 This course has a multimedia component.